MrPerruche/BRCI/Doc/DOCUMENTATION.md

 Calling this function will generate the creation : `Vehicle.brv`.
 As you may have guessed, it is necessary.

+### `data.write_to_br()`

+Calling this function will clone the project folder to brick rigs.
+Be careful using this since it does overwrite anything with the same project name.

 ### `data.debug()`

 `data.debug(summary_only, write, print_bricks)` has 3 arguments: